 The courses selected by each LLM CL student must be approved in advance by the Director, Graduate Certificate and Professional Programs.

-Students are subject to the minimum grading requirements as set by Graduate and Postdoctoral Studies.
+Students are subject to the minimum grading and academic progress requirements as set by Graduate and Postdoctoral Studies.

 Students who repeat a course must obtain a minimum mark of 74%.
 When a student repeats a course, both marks will appear on the transcript.